Photo by Erol Ahmed on Unsplash

 - Eat for nutrition.
 So when choosing between barn eggs and free range/organic eggs.
 Choose the latter.
 Choose free-range eggs if the organic egg price seems higher.

 - Consider visiting a farm or going to the local farmers market in your city.
 Many small farmers put up their stalls there.
 They don’t mass produce, and one can safely assume that the treatment given to hens on their farm would be better than that provided by big companies.

 - If organic eggs seem expensive, at least look for information on the box that helps you understand the conditions in which the hens were reared and buy accordingly.

-Before I finish this article, let me also talk about one more interesting thing I have seen in the German Supermarket – ‘die bunte Eier,‘ i.e., colored eggs.
+Before I finish this article, let me also talk about one more interesting thing I have seen in the German Supermarket – ‘die bunte Eier,‘ i.e., coloured eggs.

-Here my readers may note that most of the food products in the supermarket that contain eggs, e.g., Noodles, Pasta, etc., usually contain ‘bodenhaltung’, i.e., barn eggs.
+My readers may note that most of the food products in the supermarket that contain eggs, e.g., Noodles, Pasta, etc., usually contain ‘bodenhaltung eier‘, i.e., barn eggs.

 Leave a Reply